Matcham89/chrismatcham-dev/_posts/2025-05-08-Exploring-ArgoCD’s-New-MCP-Server-with-Kagent.md

 `<service>.<namespace>.svc.cluster.local`

-For the API token, you can generate one under via the ArgoCD UI - **Settings > Accounts**

 You do need a user to create the token against, I created a user during my helm install of ArgoCD using these `values.yaml`:

 ```yaml